-To understand what is meant in Uruguay by "rural population", we need to look at the criteria employed to describe the word "rural".
-This has been the task of the National Statistics Institute (INE) which since the 1963 Census has based its findings on the Populated Centers Law (No. 10.723) which gives departmental governments exclusive power to authorize the subdivision of land under their purview into "rural" and "urban" zones (the latter consisting of towns and villages), and to take steps necessary for preparing street plans, building roads, etc within their domain.
+To understand what is meant in Uruguay by "rural population," we need to look at the criteria employed to describe the word "rural."
+This has been the task of the National Statistics Institute (INE), which, since the 1963 Census has based its findings on the Populated Centers Law (No. 10.723), which gives departmental governments exclusive power to authorize the subdivision of land under their purview into "rural" and "urban" zones (the latter consisting of towns and villages), and to take steps necessary for preparing street plans, building roads, etc. within their domain.
 The "exclusive competencies" of the 19 departments have thus produced a country (and a population) divided into rural and urban areas.

 At this point it is worth noting however that the departmental governments have not used commonly agreed criteria in this process.
 Some governments have for example employed purely fiscal criteria for awarding "urban" status to very small groups of houses and people, often containing fewer than 100 inhabitants.
-The outcome is that with the exception of the departmental capitals the country, according to the 1985 INE census, now has a total of 566 "population centers", all with under 100 residents.
+The outcome is that with the exception of the departmental capitals the country, according to the 1985 INE census, now has a total of 566 "population centers," many of which have fewer than 100 residents.

-If the criteria normally adopted in the census reports of other countries (towns and villages of under 2000 inhabitants considered to be "rural") 491 of the above population centers (87% of the 566) would be classified as "rural" and Uruguay's genuine rural population would currently stand at 17% of the total population (from 13% in 1985).
+If the criteria normally used in the census reports of other countries were to be adopted (towns and villages of under 2000 inhabitants considered to be "rural"), 491 (87 percent) of the 566 population centers identified in the 1985 census would be classified as small villages with fewer than 2000 residents.
+Therefore, Uruguay's rural population would currently stand at 17 percent of the total population (from 13 percent in 1985).

 In short, Uruguay is a heavily urbanized country.
-According to the most recent census data (2011), the total population is 3.286.314 (of which 52% are females) with an overall demographic density of 18 per km2 which, despite being low, is nevertheless the highest of all the countries in the region.
+According to the most recent census data (2011), the total population is 3,286,314 (of which 52 percent are females) with an overall demographic density of 18 per km2 which, despite being low, is nevertheless the highest of all the countries in the region.
 This population is predominantly of European stock (Spanish, Italian, French, Russian and German).
-Whereas the pre-Colombian peoples have died out, the population also contains a small number of afro-descendent and mixed-race people (8%).
+Whereas the pre-Colombian peoples have died out, the population also contains a small number of afro-descendent and mixed-race people (8 percent).